 Don’t let the name fool you!
 Pasta alla Genovese originates from Naples, Italy (not Genoa).
 The sauce is sometimes called La Genovese Napoletana!
 Created in the 1800s, this slow-cooked ragu has become a Sunday staple across Italy.

 Looking for other authentic Italian pasta dishes?
-Try the Best Classic Risotto Recipe or Authentic Amalfi Coast Pasta Carbonara!
+Try the Best Classic Risotto Recipe, Tagliatelle Bolognese or Pasta Carbonara!

 Pasta alla Genovese Ingredients